Detecting prompt and afterglow jet emission of gravitational wave events from LIGO/Virgo/KAGRA and next generation detectors: Results and discussion

 \subsubsection{Afterglow detection}

 Here we discuss the afterglow detection percentage for simulated GW events during LVK O5.
-We focus only on our fiducial setup, referred to as Run 1 (Table \ref{tab: afterglowparameters} and \ref{tab: simulationruns}).
+We focus only on our fiducial setup, referred to as Run 7 (Table \ref{tab: afterglowparameters} and \ref{tab: simulationruns}).
+As this uses the smallest half-opening angles, it is the least optimistic for future detections (Figure \ref{fig:detfracsAG}).
 The detection percentage for each instrument is listed in Table \ref{tab:telescopes}.
 This is also displayed in Figure \ref{fig:detfracsAG} for each simulation run.
-For this fiducial case (Run 1), we further present the fraction of afterglows detectable after a given time (observer frame), see Figure \ref{fig:detfracsmaxtime}.

-The highest detection fractions are achieved by \textit{JWST} in the \textit{F356W} filter with a detection percentage of 32.4\%.
-At radio wavelengths, SKA also has an extremely high detection percentage with 27.7\% of simulated afterglows detectable at 12.5 GHz.
-Lastly, at X-ray wavelengths, we find that \textit{Chandra} is capable of detecting 20\% of all simulated afterglows.
+For this fiducial case, we further present the fraction of afterglows detectable after a given time (observer frame), see Figure \ref{fig:detfracsmaxtime}.
+The highest detection fractions are achieved by \textit{SKA} at 1.4 GHz with a detection percentage of 12.6\%.
+In the range of UVOIR wavelengths, \textit{JWST} in the \textit{F356W} filter has the highest detectable percentage of 11.6\%.
+Lastly, at X-ray wavelengths, we find that \textit{Chandra} is capable of detecting 4.1\% of all simulated afterglows.

 \textit{JWST} requires 14 d of activation time for a non-disruptive Target of Opportunity (ToO) observation, though faster responses are possible, thus we also consider the fraction of afterglows detectable after a given time from merger (Figure \ref{fig:detfracsmaxtime}).
-Of all the simulated afterglows in the \textit{JWST/F356W} filter, $69.8 \%$ peak after 10 d.
-We find that \textit{JWST/F356W} is able to detect 27\% of afterglows after 10 days post-merger, and that number drops to 19\% after 100 days.
+In this discussion, we consider afterglows for which the peak of the lightcurve is detectable after a given time, as detecting the peak is useful for characterizing the afterglow.
+Of the 11.6\% of afterglows from our full simulation that are detectable in the \textit{JWST/F356W} filter, $55 \%$ peak after 10 days.
+Thus, \textit{JWST/F356W} would be able to detect 6.4\% of afterglows from our full simulation suite after 10 days post-merger, with the number dropping to 3.2\% after 100 days.

-At radio wavelengths, the times at which the afterglows peak are mainly concentrated at $>$\,$1$ d.
-This is shown in Figure \ref{fluxtimeplot} for SKA at 12.5 GHz.
-SKA is capable of detecting 27.5\% of all afterglows at greater than 1 day at 12.5 GHz.
-That number drops slightly to 25.3\% at 10 days and 18.1\% at 100 days.
+At radio wavelengths, 98\% of afterglows detectable by SKA at 12.5 GHz peak at $>$\,$1$ days, as shown in Figure \ref{fluxtimeplot}.
+As such, at 12.5 GHz, SKA is capable of detecting 9.8\% of all simulated afterglows after 1 day.
+That number drops slightly to 7.5\% at 10 days and further to 3.2\% at 100 days.
 Therefore, SKA detection fractions are comparable to \textit{JWST} over these time periods.